yogsototh/Scratch/content/html/en/blog/06_How_I_use_git.md

 </code>
 </div>

-Next, you want to put your project on a safe place on the net.
+Next, you want to put your project on a directory accessible from the web:

 <div>
 <code class="zsh">
-git clone --bare . protocol://url/of/the/repository
+git clone --bare . /path/to/repository
 </code>
 </div>

 Now on any computer you can do:

 <div>
 <code class="zsh">
-git clone protocol://url/of/the/repository local_directory
+git clone protocol://path/to/repository local_directory
 </code>
 </div>